-- Periodic eve examinations are extremely important for contact lens wearers.
+- Periodic eye examinations are extremely important for contact lens wearers.
 Schedule and conduct appropriate follow-up examinations to determine ocular response.
-Alcon recommends that patients see their eye care professional once - Certain medications may cause drain by care professional on each year or as recommended by the eye care professional.
-Certain medications may cause dryness of the eye, increased lens awareness, lens intolerance, and blurred vision or visual the savereness. changes.
-These include, but are not limited to, antihistamines charges these include, but are not infined to, anothese inter-decongestants, diuretics, muscle relaxants, tranquilizers, and those for motion sickness.
-Caution patients using such medications accordingly and prescribe proper remedial measures. - Visual changes or changes in lens tolerance may occur during pregnancy or use of oral contraceptives.
-Caution patients accordingly.
+Alcon recommends that patients see their eye care professional once - each year or as recommended by the eye care professional.

+Certain medications may cause dryness of the eye, increased lens awareness, lens intolerance, and blurred vision or visual changes.
+These include, but are not limited to, antihistamines changes.
+These include, but an in the first include, but and decongestants, diuretics, muscle relaxants, tranquilizers, and those for motion sickness.
+Caution patients using such medications accordingly and prescribe proper remedial measures. - Wisual changes or changes in lens tolerance may occur during pregnancy or use of oral contraceptives, Caution patients accordingly.

-Who Should Know that the Patient is Wearing Contact Lenses: • Patients should inform their health care practitioners that they are wearing contact lenses. • Patients should inform their employers that they are wearing contact lenses.
-Some jobs may require the use of eye protection equipment or may require that contact lens worn. , ses not he
+- Who Should Know that the Patient is Wearing Contact Lenses: Patients should inform their health care practitioners that they are wearing contact lenses.
+Patients should inform their employers that they are wearing - contact lenses.
+Some jobs may require the use of eye protection equipment or may require that contact lens worn.

-It is strongly recommended that patients be provided with a copy of the DALLIES TOTAL1\ and DALLIES TOTAL1\ Multifucal Contact Lenses (deleficon A) Patient Instruction Booklet available from Alcon and understand Its contents prior to dispensing the lenses.
+It is strongly recommended that patients be provided with a copy of the DAILIES TOTAL1 and DAILIES TOTAL1 Multificoal Contact Lenses (deleficon A) Patient Instruction Booklet available from Alcon and understand its contents prior to dispensing the lenses.

-ADVERSE FFFFCTS
+ADVERSE FEFECTS

-ADVENSE EFFECTS Patients should be instructed to check eyes regularly to make sure they look well, feel comfortable and vision is clear.
-Potentially serious complications are usually accompanied by one or more of the following signs or symptoms: • Moderate to severe eye pain not relieved by removing the tens
+ADVENSE EFFECIS Patients should be instructed to check eyes regularly to make sure they look well, feel comfortable and vision is clear.
+Potentially serious complications are usually accompanied by one or more of the following signs or symptoms. • Moderate to severe eye pain not relieved by removing the lens

-- Foreign body sensation - · Excessive watering or other eye secretions including ucopurulent discharge - Redness of the eyes Photophobia (light sensitivity) - · Burning, stinging or itching or other pain associated with the eyes • Comfort is less compared to when the lens was first placed on - Poor visual acuity (reduced sharpness of vision) - Blurred vision, rainbows or halos around objects Feeling of dryness
+- Foreign body sensation - · Excessive watering or other eye secretions including - ucopurulent discharge - Redness of the eyes Photophobia (light sensitivity) - .
+Burning, stinging or itching or other pain associated with the eyes

+Comfort is less compared to when the lens was first placed on - Poor visual acuity (reduced sharpness of vision) Blurred vision, rainbows or halos around objects Feeling of dryness